 Fernando Tatis Jr. was everything we wanted and more in his rookie season, slashing .317/.379/.590 while stealing 16 bases and hitting 22 home runs in just 84 games.
 People were discussing Tatis as a potential first-round pick at the mid-point of the season before his campaign was cut short by a back strain in August.
 Just see this piece I put together back in July, where he was taken 13th overall in a 2-round mock!
 It makes sense, as he has a clear 30-30 upside, but there is reason for concern.

-The most glaring issue is Tatis’s .410 BABIP, which will certainly regress in 2020.
+The most glaring issue is Tatis’s .410 BABIP, which will likely regress in 2020.
 But even if his BABIP drops 40 points, that’s not too bad as it would make Tatis a .275 hitter instead of .317.
 The other concern I have lies in his health.
 Tatis is a young “plays with his hair on fire” type, which is why he’s seen as such a dynamic athlete.
 However, he’s already got a hamstring strain that shelved him for all of May, and a back strain that ended his season in mid-August.
 Both hamstring and back muscular injuries can be a recurring trend, which does give me pause when Tatis is a second-round pick at minimum.
-As I said with Lindor, the first two rounds are for drafting floor.
-So, while Tatis’s ceiling is tantalizing and could potentially help you win your league, you may also end up with half a season of a very good play and half a season an injured 22-year-old filling up your IL slot.
+Though injury risk may not come into play as much in a short season, as I said with Lindor, the first two rounds are for drafting floor.
+So, while Tatis’s ceiling is tantalizing and could potentially help you win your league, there is some risk here.

 No. 8: Javier Baez (Chicago Cubs)